 How can small cavities be reversed?

 Decay starts with a reduction in the enamel’s hard mineral content (this is called demineralization).
-Once the enamel is weakened enough, and the process moves into the softer dentin, just under the enamel, a hole can start to form, and you have a cavity.
+Once the enamel is weakened enough, and the process moves into the dentin, the softer portion just under the enamel, a hole can start to form, and you have a cavity.

 How can you change the environment of your mouth to reverse small cavities and cavities from growing?

-Avoiding a high sugar diet. as sugar feeds harmful bacteria and helps them to grow
+- Avoiding a high sugar diet – sugar feeds harmful bacteria and helps them to grow.

-Drinking lots of water -Allows keeping your mouth moist preventing the rapid multiplication of bacteria
+- Drinking lots of water, which allows you to keep your mouth moist preventing the rapid multiplication of bacteria.

 What bacteria is located in my mouth?